g4rty/math_note/README.md

 I learn stuff while doing Bachelor degree in computer engineer, so the progress might be slow due to my work but it's my passion too, so I think I will update occasionally.

+## About problem in the book
+I try to solve at least half of the problem in each section, due to my time and limited mental capacity.